The Six Parts of Language Learning

 - Listening — See above.
 Shows or online videos of people talking can be helpful, but don’t rely on them too much.
 Listening skills are only really improved though “active listening,” which mostly only happens when there’s a little bit of stress involved, e.g., when you’re talking to a human or trying to transcribe something.

 - Reading — Your grammar textbook should have passages to read.
 As you approach an intermediate level, start looking for other texts, like news or children’s stories.
 News works well because it refers to things in the real world you’re probably aware of, so learning from context is easier.
 Children’s stories are good because of the simple language, but note that you’ll probably need to learn the names of a bunch of animals and old-timey stuff which may or may not be a priority to you (how often do you say “hand-spindle” or “sheepskin” in English?).
+As soon as you can, start into reading poetry (or whatever it is you love to read, if not poetry).

 - Writing — Get extra practice on vocabulary by making sentences using new words.
 Do some journaling.
 Do the writing exercises in your grammar book.
 Text or email people.
+Translate poetry or songs into your target language.

 So then, assuming you’re studying enough (cough cough), the question of how you should study is really a matter of balancing these six things.
 Every week or two, depending on your pace, re-evaluate what you’re excelling at and what’s holding you back.
 Over time you’ll discover patterns in your relationship to each of these.
 For me, for example…